Mistinguett

 Jeanne Florentine Bourgeois (5 April 1873 – 5 January 1956), known professionally as Mistinguett (/fr/), was a French actress and singer.
 She was at one time the highest-paid female entertainer in the world.
+At the time of her unofficial retirement in 1955, Mistinguett had 60 years of experience under her belt.
+Mistinguett has been credited with performing in 31 movies, 9 shows, and 389 musical works.

 Early life

 The daughter of Antoine Bourgeois, a 31-year-old day-labourer, and Jeannette Debrée, a 21-year-old seamstress, Jeanne Bourgeois was born at 5 Rue du Chemin-de-Fer (today Rue Gaston-Israël), in Enghien-les-Bains, Val-d'Oise, Île-de-France, France.
 The family moved to Soisy-sous-Montmorency where she spent her childhood; her parents later worked as mattress-makers.

 At an early age Bourgeois aspired to be an entertainer.
 She began as a flower seller in a restaurant in her hometown, singing popular ballads as she sold blossoms.
+At the young age of 10 she managed to get a job raising and lowering curtains at the Casino de Paris.